 To all of the father’s out there happy Fathers Day.
 My own father passed away in 1998 due to cancer so for him I always light a candle on this day.
 I still miss him and unfortunately I don’t have any real pictures of him.
 Fathers Day, for me, takes on a special meaning.
 I’m sure it takes on a special meaning for so many individuals parenting with a disability.

-The moment the Alberta Eugenics Board letter showed up at my parents home in 1966 I knew exactly what it meant.
-So before my parents got home from work to open the letter I was on the road hitchhiking my 16 year old ass to Vancouver.
+The moment the Alberta Eugenics Board letter showed up at my parents home in 1966 I knew exactly what it meant or I thought I did, I thought being a eunuch was the same as being sterilized.
+So before my parents got home from work to open the letter I was hitchhiking my 16 year old ass to Vancouver.
 I spend the next five years in my “hippy period” and the furthest thing from my mind was Fathers Day.
 And today not only am I grateful it never happened but my 88 year old mother is as well.

 Not only am I a father but I’m also a grandfather.
 I don’t see them as much as I would like but you come to accept parenting from the sidelines.